DZHonnee/HL2-VR-Workshop-Extender/help/en/overview.md

 <p><b>(!)
 Addons from Half-Life 2: VR Mod (or Episodes) workshop and addons in the "custom" folder always take priority over addons mounted through this tool.</b></p>

 <p>Please note that this tool is essentially a collection of workarounds, so proper functionality of every mod is not guaranteed.
-It works best with reskins, but maps and some mods should also work (see Maps and Recommendations and issues tabs).</p>
+It works best with reskins, simple maps and mods that doesn't use any custom content besides models and textures (see <b>Maps</b> and <b>Recommendations and issues</b> tabs).</p>

 ## Main features
 <ul>